gH7aerakaGpLTYrwVTa/Qubes-OS-101/README.md

 <br/>

 ***Quick Deployment Script for Qubes VPN Support:***
-1. Create AppVM Qube for VPN with option enabled to provide network services to other Qubes
+1. Create AppVM Qube for VPN with option enabled to provide network services to other Qubes.

-2. Go to new VPN Qube settings, services, and add vpn-handler-openvpn by clicking the + button
+2. Go to new VPN Qube settings, services, and add vpn-handler-openvpn by clicking the + button.

-3. Download qubes-vpn-support and your .ovpn files, copy to new VPN Qube
+3. Download Qubes-vpn-support and your .ovpn files, copy to new VPN Qube.

-4. Make sure Qubes-vpn-support and .ovpn files are in home folder ~
+4. Make sure Qubes-vpn-support and .ovpn files are in $HOME directory on new VPN Qube.

-5. Make sure this script is in home folder and made executable:
+5. Make sure the script (step #6 below) is in home folder and made executable:

 `nano vpn-setup`

 `sudo chmod +x vpn-setup`

-6. Clone this new VPN AppVM many times and reuse this script!
-7. Example script usage with a .ovpn file:
-`./vpn-setup.sh sweden-brazil-01.protonvpn.net.udp.ovpn`
+6. Quick Deployment Script:

 ```
 #!/bin/sh